Enzyme-driven phase separation: Fluctuations

 Note that Eq.~(\ref{eq:azione}) describes only the noise-driven, activated path to the critical droplet, since the subsequent growth follows a deterministic path.
 Using a polynomial approximation for the potential and noise terms, we obtain an explicit expression for the critical radius:

 where

 is a monotonically increasing function with $f(0)=1$ (see App.~\ref{app:nucleation}).
 The critical radius is thus smaller for enzymes operating near saturation (smaller $K_\mathrm{m}$) and for a larger kinetic asymmetry between the two competing enzymatic reactions (larger $|k_\mathrm{e}^+-k_\mathrm{e}^-|$).
 It also depends on kinetic rates through $k_\mathrm{e}^\pm$.
 Eqs.~(\ref{eq:alphas}) and~(\ref{eq:critical_radius}) show that $R_\mathrm{c}$ is smaller for smaller $K_\mathrm{d}$, i.e., for stronger enzyme affinity for the scaffold.
+The nonequilibrium nature of the present result is manifested in its dependence on kinetic parameters.
+In addition, the peculiar numerical prefactor stems from a distinct contribution proportional to $B'(\phi)$ that would be absent if noise were purely additive.
+Finally, the nucleation radius depends on the average composition $\langle \phi \rangle_\mathrm{s}$ through the effective catalytic rate $k_\mathrm{e}$, reflecting the constraints imposed by the global conservation law.

 To numerically estimate $R_\mathrm{c}$ in the full stochastic process [Eqs.~(\ref{eq:R1})--(\ref{eq:R3})], we initialized circular domains of various sizes and monitored their evolution.
 Smaller domains shrank and disappeared, while larger ones grew to a stationary state.
-The critical radius was identified as the size for which 50\% of domains survived~\cite{FPP+22,ZMF25}.
-Measurements across different $K_\mathrm{d}$ values [Fig.~\ref{fig:nucleation_panel}(a)] are in good agreement with the theoretical prediction of Eq.~(\ref{eq:critical_radius}).
+The critical radius was identified as the size for which 50\% of domains survived~\cite{FPP+22,ZMF25} [see Fig.~\ref{fig:nucleation_panel}(a)].

+The analytic expression for the critical radius, Eq.~(\ref{eq:critical_radius}), was derived using several idealizations needed for tractability: the continuum Langevin description, circular droplet ansatz, thin-wall approximation, nearly-symmetric effective potential, and the omission of subdominant enzyme noise.
+Despite these simplifications, direct numerical simulations of nucleation from a uniform metastable phase confirm the predicted functional dependence of the critical radius $R_\mathrm{c}$ on the dissociation constant $K_\mathrm{d}$, up to an order-one fitting factor [Fig.~\ref{fig:nucleation_panel}(b)], that could also be related to the contribution of nontrivial out-of-equilibrium droplet shape fluctuations~\cite{privatecomm}.